Sat Jun 1 22:24:43 2024

 sudo make PREFIX=/path/to/install/ install

-The include file "chibi/features.h"
+The include file "chibi/features.h" describes a number of

 C preprocessor values which can be enabled or disabled by setting to